wizecore/graylog2-plugin-output-syslog/README.md

-Graylog2 output plugin Syslog
+Graylog output plugin Syslog
 =============================

-Based on bundled with Graylog syslog4j library.
+Based on the syslog4j library bundled with Graylog.

-Allows to send syslog messages with TCP or UDP formatted as plain text (classic), structured syslog (rfc 5424) or CEF (experimental).
+This plugin allows you to forward messages from a Graylog 2.X server in syslog format.
+Messages can be dispatched over TCP or UDP and formatted as plain text (classic), structured syslog (rfc 5424) or CEF (experimental).

+This plugin supports Graylog 2.X+.

 ## How to build

-  * Use eclise to build + export as JAR.
-  * Use mvn package to create package.
+This project is using Maven and requires Java 8 or higher.

+You can build a plugin (JAR) with `mvn package`.

 ## How to use

-  * Download graylog2-output-syslog.jar from releases and put inside /graylog-1.x/plugins folder
+  * Download graylog-output-syslog-<VVERSION>.jar from releases and put inside /graylog-server/plugins folder
-  * Restart Graylog2
+  * Restart Graylog server
-  * Create new output globally or inside stream.
+  * Create a new output globally or attached to a stream.

-## How to configure
+## Cpnfiguration

-  * Protocol: use tcp or udp
+  * *Message dispatch protocol*: Select tcp or udp
-  * Host: Hostname with syslog
+  * *Syslog host*: Hostname of the remote syslog serevr
-  * Port: Port for syslog, usually 514
+  * *Syslog port*: Syslog receiver port on remote host, usually 514
-  * Format: Specify one of plain, structured, full, cef or custom:FQCN (see below for explanation on values)
+  * *Format*: Specify one of plain, structured, full, cef or custom:FQCN (see below for explanation on values)

 ## Supported formats

 ### plain

 Standard plain syslog format.
 Minimal information.
 Example:
 ````
 <14>Mar 31 19:19:02 nginx runit-service -  GET /test1/x HTTP/1.1